 by Pride Transport | May 03, 2022

-- Drivers must have a commercial drivers license
+- Holding a commercial driver's license (CDL).

 What is the DOT 16-hour Rule?

-- Weighs (including any load) 10,001 pounds (4,536 kg) or more, OR
+- Weighing 10,001 pounds (4,536 kg) or more (including any load).

-- Is transporting hazardous materials in a quantity requiring placards
+- Transporting hazardous materials requiring placards.

 "[Drivers] may not drive beyond the 14th consecutive hour after coming on duty, following 10 consecutive hours off duty.
 Off-duty time does not extend the 14-hour period."